malikshahbaz12/malik_public_repo/README.md

 </a>

 </div>

-> 💡 **Note:** Pinned-repo cards above render automatically once the repo names match real repos on your GitHub — rename `ek-delivery`, `ai-device-manager`, and `student-performance-predictor` to your actual repo names (or pin them manually from your GitHub profile page instead).

 **🍔 Ek Delivery** — `Flutter` `Dart`
 Full-featured food ordering & delivery app with live order tracking, cart management, and smooth multi-screen navigation.